 The ready to use products consist on processed foods and divided into convenience products and preserves.
 Among the foods of the convenience line, the Company produces 5 types of beans (Carioca, Black, White, Frosty and Cowpea).
 The soy protein line is only sold and distributed by the Camil brand.
 The Company has a strategic partner and does not operate in the production stage.

-In the latest two fiscal years ended on February 28, 2021 and February 29, 2020, the volume of sugar in Brazil represented approximately 26% e 25% of the total produced, respectively.
-Sugar supply comes from a long-term supply contract with volumes and market prices pre-agreed with one strategic supplier.
-The company´s main sugar brands are “União” and “Da Barra”, besides other value priced brands.
-União brand is also present in the segments of organic sugar, sucralose sweetener, special sugar for cooking, cake dough, among others.
+Sugar is supplied through a long-term supply contract with pre-agreed volumes and market prices with a strategic supplier.
+The União brand is also present in the segments of organic sugar, sucralose sweetener, special sugar for cooking, dough for cakes, among others.

 - Canned fish